 TGax editor: Change subclause 27.11.1 as follows:

 Each element of the TXVECTOR parameter STA_ID_LIST identifies the STA or group of STAs that is the recipient of an RU in the HE MU PPDU.
 If an RU is intended for a single non-AP STA, then the STA_ID_LIST element for that RU is set to the 11 LSBs of the AID of the STA receiving the PSDU contained in that RU.
 If an RU is intended for no user, then the STA_ID_LIST element for that RU is set to 2046.
 If an RU is intended for an AP, then the STA_ID_LIST contains only one element that is set to the 11 LSBs of the AID of the non-AP STA transmitting the PPDU.
-If an RU is intended for a group of STAs then the STA_ID_LIST element is set as follows:(#3095)
+If an RU is intended for a group of STAs for MU MIMO, multiple STA_ID_LIST elements for that RU are set to the 11 LSBs of the AIDs of the STAs receiving the PSDUs contained in that RU (8472).
+If an RU is intended for a group of STAs identified by multicast/broadcast frames in the RU (#8724) then the STA_ID_LIST element is set as follows:(#3095)

 — For an AP with dot11MultiBSSIDActivated equal to false, if the RU is intended for more than one associated STA(#4800) in the BSS, the STA_ID_LIST element is set to 0.
 The AP may include only one element with this value in a DL MU PPDU.